SEEK Materials

 Motivational Interviewing

 Motivational Interviewing (MI) is a patient-centered approach to motivate someone who is ambivalent about changing their behavior or accepting an intervention.
 MI involves parents, as well as children older than 6 years, in a way that makes it more likely they’ll ‘own’ the plan and implement it.
 Instead of simply telling parents and/or patients what to do, MI solicits their views of an issue and what they think they can do to address it.
 In a fundamentally different approach, a partnership is forged to jointly develop a plan.
 Numerous studies have shown MI to be effective in fostering health behavior change around substance misuse, oral health, diet, weight reduction, exercise and smoking cessation.
-This can greatly help prevent heart disease, hypertension and diabetes.

 Motivational Interviewing Network of Trainers (MINT)